WYSO: History

-In July 2021, the station announced it was relocating out of the Kettering Building on the Antioch College campus and into the Union School House owned by Iron Table Holdings, which in turn is owned by Yellow Springs resident and comedian Dave Chappelle.
-The building, built in 1872, is being fully renovated, and a two-story addition is being constructed on the west side.
-The new location, expected to be operational by January 2024, comes after expansion of WYSO’s staff, including a tripling of its reporting personnel in the prior 18 months.
-The station also expects to open an auxiliary 500-square-foot storefront in Dayton in early 2023.
+In July 2021, after tripling its reporting staff in the prior 18 months, the station announced it was relocating out of the Kettering Building on the Antioch College campus and into the Union School House owned by Iron Table Holdings, which in turn was owned by Yellow Springs resident and comedian Dave Chappelle.
+The building, built in 1872, was being fully renovated, and a two-story addition was being constructed on the west side.
+As of early 2025, the Schoolhouse building was still undergoing renovations, but WYSO had raised the necessary $2.5M for its part of the project.
+By late 2025, move-in was expected to begin in October and be completed by early-to-mid January, 2026.

+Separately, the station opened an auxiliary 500-square-foot storefront in Dayton in August of 2024.

-As of 2021, WYSO is a 50,000 watt station broadcasting 24/7 and reaching fourteen counties in southwest Ohio with a potential audience of nearly two million.
+As of 2021, WYSO is a 50,000–watt station broadcasting 24/7 and reaching fourteen counties in southwest Ohio with a potential audience of nearly two million.
 Its staff of twenty-two full-time members and dozens of volunteers produce over 40 hours of original local content each week.